yajra/laravel-datatables-docs/raw-columns.md

 # Raw Columns

-By default, Laravel DataTables protects us from XSS attack by esacping all our outputs.
+By default, Laravel DataTables protects us from XSS attack by escaping all our outputs.
 In cases where you want to render an html content, please use `rawColumns` api.